sinequa/sba-angular/docs/guides/5-version-control.md

 ## Work collaboratively with other developers

 When working collaboratively, you need a central repository to host the code.
-This can be a private repository on an internal server, or a public repository on a service like [Github](https://github.com).
+This can be a private repository on an internal server or a public repository on a service like [Github](https://github.com).

 ⚠️ If you cloned the official SBA repository, your local clone is configured to push to that repository.
 But obviously, you do not have write access to it!
 You need to add a new remote repository that you own and have write access to.
 For example: